-Our vision for change framework is a graphic representation of the way in which key actors, operating principles, and external conditions interact in the service of our mission: creating secure, productive and just communities.
+Our vision for change framework is a graphic representation of the way in which key actors, operating principles, and elements of transformational change interact in the service of our mission: creating secure, productive and just communities.
 The vision for change represents a process, informed by 35 years of work in the field, that allows for sustainable change to occur.

 The vision for change framework provides answers to some essential questions.